-When facing a condition that threatens life, limb or vision, a large hospital emergency room is the right place to go.
-However, for most other injuries and illnesses that require urgent attention, MedSpring Urgent Care can provide quick, convenient access to a physician who is supported by digital x-rays and lab equipment... without the ER cost and hassle.
+When facing a health issue that threatens your life or your limb, a hospital emergency room is the place to go.
+However, most common injuries and illnesses can be addressed in the comfort of your neighborhood Urgent Care center.
+Most Urgent Care locations provide quick, convenient access to high-quality care without the ER cost and hassle.

-And if time is a factor, urgent care visits are often much quicker.
+If time is a factor, urgent care visits are often much quicker.
 Even if an ER advertises low "wait times," that often does not include the total time required to conclude treatment and check out from a busy ER setting.
-Nationally, the average time to complete an ER visit is over four hours, versus an hour or less for most MedSpring visits.
+Nationally, the average time to complete an ER visit is over four hours!
+Most visits to MedSpring or other urgent care are less than an hour.